Iwi: Naming

-In the southern dialect of Māori, Ngāti and Ngāi become Kāti and Kāi, terms found in such iwi as Kāti Māmoe and Kāi Tahu (also known as Ngai Tahu).
+In the southern dialect of Māori, Ngāti and Ngāi become Kāti and Kāi, terms found in such iwi names as Kāti Māmoe and Kāi Tahu (also known as Ngāi Tahu).

 Structure

 Each iwi has a generally recognised territory (rohe), but many of these overlap, sometimes completely.
 This has added a layer of complication to the long-running discussions and court cases about how to resolve historical Treaty claims.
 The length of coastline emerged as one factor in the final (2004) legislation to allocate fishing-rights in settlement of claims relating to commercial fisheries.